ScarletPachydermDev/SelfSteam/README.md

 ## Feaures

 - [x] Add streaming or any websites as a Steam shortcut
-- [x] Retrieve game or app artwork from vast [SteamGridDB](https://www.steamgriddb.com/) vast community database (you'll need to provide your own API key)
+- [x] Retrieve game or app artwork from [SteamGridDB](https://www.steamgriddb.com/) vast community database (you'll need to provide your own API key)
 - [ ] Install other game launchers and apps
 - [x] Upload retro games roms and SS will take care of looking for artwork and adding Steam shortcut
 - [x] Upload .isos, keys and firmware files from SS to add more modern console games.
 - [x] Add/edit your non Steam shortcuts
-- [x] Web UI running from your Steam Deck / Steam Machine game mode, desktop mode is only needed to install app4
+- [x] Web UI running from your Steam Deck / Steam Machine in game mode, desktop mode is only needed to install app
 - [x] Screen code authentication
 - [x] Install emulators from flathub and appimages from developers source
-- [x] Upload files or browse your PC files from SS web UI
 - [x] Auto update flatpak

 ## To be done